iPhone 11, Pro and Max: Every spec you need to know

 The iPhone 11 (from $699), iPhone 11 Pro ($999) and iPhone 11 Pro Max ($1,099) are here, flexing new camera muscles, a fresh palette of colors and the A13 Bionic chip that promises speedier performance across the board.
 From the front, this crop of iPhones look like last year's iPhone XS, iPhone XS Max and iPhone XR -- notch and all.
-(Here's how the iPhone 11 phones compare to the iPhone XS and XR.)
 From the back, a square camera array shouts out the difference between 2018 and 2019.
 Apple's redesigned camera mount is the hallmark for iPhone 11 devices, but it also houses two camera sensors for the iPhone 11 and three for the 11 Pro.

-Apple announced its flagship phones for 2019 on Tuesday during its annual launch event.
-You can catch up on everything else Apple announced here, from iOS 13's launch date to the brand new Apple Watch Series 5.
+Those three cameras on the back of the iPhone 11 Pro and Pro Max are Apple's biggest risks in a series that plays it safe this year.

 For many people, the iPhone represents the gold standard for smartphone design and cutting-edge features like Face ID unlocking, which Apple says is now faster than before.
-Despite new features like a faster A13 Bionic processor and support for Wi-Fi 6, Apple's iPhone challenge this year is mighty.
-Phone sales are down.
-Competitors are pulling ahead on camera tools and features.
-The iPhone 11 phones, which lack 5G support, could fall behind while the speedier data networks continue to grow in 2020.
+But despite new features like a faster A13 Bionic processor and support for Wi-Fi 6, the iPhone 11 trio fails to push the envelope, relying instead on the big camera change and smaller refinements to keep up momentum.

+There's no 5G carrier support (we expect that to come in 2020), and none of the reverse wireless charging that was rumored to charge the Apple AirPods, Apple Watch and other phones of the back of the iPhone 11 -- like you get with the Galaxy S10 and Note 10 phones.

+Apple also held back on rumored features like making the new iPhone 11s compatible with Apple Pencil, and a USB-C port that was whispered to replace the Lightning connection.

 The iPhone 11, 11 Pro and 11 Pro Max go on preorder starting Friday, Sept.
 13 at 5 a.m.
 PT.
 They arrive in-store on Sept.
 20. Apple will continue to sell the iPhone XR for $599 and the iPhone 8 for $449.